The Famous WordPress 5-Minute Installation For Non-Techies

 • Copy the “User” and “Database” details to the plain text file you have previously created.
 You will need this information later.

-• tick the ‘ALL PRIVILEGES checkbox.
+• Select the ‘ALL PRIVILEGES checkbox.

 • Click on the ‘Next Step‘ button to continue …